dedickinson/community/tutorials/deploy-dependency-track/index.md

 You can check in on the progress of the certificates by running `gcloud compute ssl-certificates list`.

-The complete setup of the certificates only completes when they're aligned to a Load Balancer so keep going with the instructions.
+The setup of the certificates only completes when they're aligned to a Load Balancer so keep going with the instructions.

 #### Create external IPs